OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards

 - **#DETECTADVERSARIALINPUT** (runtime datascience).
 Detect adversarial input: implement tools to detect specific evasions in input (e.g. patches in images).